 I have been working with Windows to VCSA 6.5 Migrations and wanted to share some steps of the VCSA configuration.
-Most common task was to add the VCSA to the Active Directory Domain and I’d like to show the steps to connect the VCSA from GUI and command line to the Active Directory Domain.
+Most common task was to add the VCSA to the Active Directory Domain and I’d like to show the steps to Join VCSA to Active Directory Domain from GUI and command line to the Active Directory Domain.

 This is a pretty easy configuration, but we had some issues with the domain permissions when Windows to VCSA migration.
 So we had to connect the VCSA several times to the domain and here are the steps that anyone can follow.

 Login to the VCSA webclient, hope you know that there is no more C# fat client for VCSA 6.5 access.
-Click on the Home menu and select the Administration
+Go to Home menu and select the Administration

 Click on System Configuration